aegypius/wp-da-widgets/readme.txt

 == Changelog ==

 = 0.1.4 =
+* Issue #1 : Adding an "Empty cache" button to clean the plugin cache
-* Issue #1 : Adding more tests to check that he is usable
+* Issue #1 : Adding more tests to check if the plugin is usable
 * Issue #1 : Updating thumbnail generation for Gallery mode

 = 0.1.3 =